RatJuggler/advent-of-code/2016/README.md

 without any major refactoring of the existing code, so it seemed a bit clunky, but works fine.

 ##### Day 24: Air Duct Spelunking
-Skipping this day to continue with reusing code from Day 23 on Day 25.
+I skipped this day to start with so I could continue with reusing code from Day 23 on Day 25.
+Coming back to this having completed the other missing parts I stumbled around about a bit, before I got going in the right direction, but it proved to be fairly straightforward.

 ##### Day 25: Clock Signal
 Continuing to reuse the bunnycode VM, now from Day 23.
 Part 1 touches on the [halting problem](https://en.wikipedia.org/wiki/Halting_problem)